qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 This formula calculates the similarity score by multiplying corresponding elements of the query and document vectors and summing these products.
 This method is particularly effective with sparse vectors, where many elements are zero, leading to a computationally efficient process.
 The higher the score, the greater the similarity between the query and the document, making it a valuable metric for assessing the relevance of the retrieved documents.

-## Hybrid Search: Combining Sparse and Dense Vectors
+## Hybrid search: combining sparse and dense vectors

 By combining search results from both dense and sparse vectors, you can achieve a hybrid search that is both efficient and accurate.
 Results from sparse vectors will guarantee, that all results with the required keywords are returned,